paragdesai2000/Python-by-Parag/README.md

 # Python-by-Parag

-#Introduction - This repositary contains a collection of my practice code and a summary of the concepts I learned in the certification I attained called Python for Everybody from University of Michigan offered through Coursera.
-The purpose of these files are to show my basic understanding of Python 3.
-My intent was to use my own content to use and not the content available from the certification.
-I did not want to use the same content that everyone in the class already used.
+This repositary contains a collection of my practice code and a summary of the concepts I learned in the Python for Everybody Certification from University of Michigan offered through Coursera.
+The purposeis to show my basic understanding of Python 3.

-#Content
+I work in the software industry as a business analyst gathering and documenting requirements for developers to develop that is why my files have be written in a User Story format.
+I want to display my ability to write user stories as a BA and to develop the requirements as a learning programmer.

-#Folder Structure
+My intent was to create & use my own content to used and not the content available from the certification.